doctrine-extensions/DoctrineExtensions/README.markdown

 - Sluggable - urlizes your specified fields into single unique slug
 - Timestampable - updates date fields on create, update and even property change.
 - Loggable - helps tracking changes and history of objects, also supports version managment.
+- Sortable - makes any document or entity sortable

 Currently these extensions support **Yaml**, **Annotation**  and **Xml** mapping.
-Additional mapping drivers can be easy implemented using Mapping extension to handle the additional metadata mapping.
+Additional mapping drivers can be easily implemented using Mapping extension to handle the additional metadata mapping.

+**Note:** doctrine2.0.x branch is no longer being supported and all new features and fixes are on master branch, which currently supports 2.1.x versions of doctrine2

-Notice: from now on there is only one listener per extension which supports ODM and ORM adapters to deal with objects.
+**Note:** from now on there is only one listener per extension which supports ODM and ORM adapters to deal with objects.
 Only one instance of listener is required, and can be attached to many different type object managers, currently supported (ORM or ODM)

-Notice xml: Please note, that xml mapping needs to be in a different namespace, the declared namespace for Doctrine extensions is http://gediminasm.org/schemas/orm/doctrine-extensions-mapping So root node now looks like this:
+**Note:** Please note, that xml mapping needs to be in a different namespace, the declared namespace for Doctrine extensions is http://gediminasm.org/schemas/orm/doctrine-extensions-mapping So root node now looks like this:

 ```
 <doctrine-mapping xmlns="http://doctrine-project.org/schemas/orm/doctrine-mapping"
                  xmlns:gedmo="http://gediminasm.org/schemas/orm/doctrine-extensions-mapping">
 ...
 </doctrine-mapping>
 ```

-## Important

-Recently where was a change for type hinting on object manager and other.
-These changes **requires doctrine2 from master branch**.
-If you do not want to update your doctrine libraries use these extensions from separate branch **doctrine2.0.x** or simply checkout to this branch.

 ### Latest updates